 Looking at the 2006 map, a notable difference from 2001 is the clearer contrast between settled urban corridors and ‘green wedge’ areas within the Melbourne boundary, as a result of introducing a 10-per-hectare threshold.
 What is quite clear from this map is that most public transport routes will be found in the orange-shaded regions and relatively few in yellow regions such as the Dandenong Valley parklands (though a few routes will have to make a relatively quick traversal of these areas).
 A typical suburban route will therefore combine mainly pale orange and medium orange patches with possibly some yellow.
 Even if we conservatively assume the low-density yellow patches account for as much as 20 per cent of the route and that the typical density is only 2 per hectare for yellow, 10 per hectare for pale orange and 25 per hectare for medium orange (near the lower end of each band), one finds that the break-even density is reached with as little as 34 per cent of the route bordered by medium orange (and 46 per cent by pale orange).
 Again, the majority of practical routes one plots on the map are likely to satisfy these criteria.

-Of course, the crucial assumption here is that 20 per cent of people make one trip by public transport each day, which roughly corresponds to public transport being used for 20 per cent of all trips – until recently a State Government policy objective.
-If the mode share is only 3 per cent, as in most Melbourne suburbs at present, then the density required for viable public transport goes up proportionally – by our calculations, to 90 per hectare instead of 13.5 per hectare.
+Of course, the crucial assumption here is that 20 per cent of people make one trip by public transport each day, which roughly corresponds to public transport being used for 20 per cent of all trips (as was once a State Government policy objective).
+If the mode share is only 3 per cent, as in many Melbourne suburbs at present, then the density required for viable public transport goes up proportionally: by our calculations, to 90 per hectare instead of 13.5 per hectare.
 And if concession passengers represent 90% of boardings, rather than just 50%, this pushes the figure up again, to a massive 123 per hectare.
 Very few parts of Melbourne record population densities this high.

 This basic observation lies at the root of road lobby calculations (like those by Alan Moran above) purporting to show that viable public transport requires the kind of enormous population densities seen only in crowded cities like New York, Paris or Singapore.
 Basically, if you assume that drastic improvements in service frequency (from typically 40-60 minutes at present to 10 minutes in our scenario) don’t induce more people to use the service, it’s not surprising the improvement turns out hard to justify!